petras-sukys/BadPeggy/README.md

 BadPeggy development is done in Eclipse (Photon+).
 Choose the right SWT project for your platform, and import it into your workspace.
 It will show up as *org.clipse.swt*.
 On Linux for instance it would be *swt/4.8/gtk-linux_x86_64/*.
-You also need the library CLBaseLib, which you can clone from GitHub and import its Eclipse project.
+You also need the library [CLBaseLib](https://github.com/mhahn-c/clbaselib), for which you can simply import its Eclipse project.

 You can then run Bad Peggy by debugging the class *coderslagoon.badpeggy.GUI*.